oracle-quickstart/oci-obp-extension/README.md

 ## Contributing

-`cloud.asset.blockchain-events-oci-extension` is an open source project.
+`oci-obp-extension` is an open source project.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to `cloud.asset.blockchain-events-oci-extension` that have been made by the community.
+Oracle gratefully acknowledges the contributions to `oci-obp-extension` that have been made by the community.